+And why?
 She is the glue that holds the Fantastic Four together.
-She is the sister to the Human Torch, the wife to Mr. Fantastic, and a friend to The Thing.
-She’s so important to the team that when she left during the Civil War conflict, the Fantastic Four practically fell apart.
+She is the Human Torch’s sister, Mr. Fantastic’s wife, and The Thing’s friend.
+She’s so important to the team that the Fantastic Four practically fell apart when she left during the Civil War conflict.

 1. Wonder Woman

-If you’re surprised by her inclusion, you probably don’t know a whole lot about comics.
+If you’re surprised by her inclusion, you probably don’t know much about comics.

-There’s no better candidate to appear as number one in this list.
+There’s no better candidate to appear as number one on this list.

 And that’s it.
-The Top 10 Greatest Female Superheroes In The History of Comic Books.
+The greatest female superheroes in the history of comic books.
 What do you think?
 Who would make your list?